Dwayne Johnson: Feud with John Cena (2011–2013)

-On February 14, 2011, the Rock was announced as the host of WrestleMania XXVII on April 3, 2011, appearing live on Raw for the first time in almost seven years.
+On February 14, 2011, the Rock was announced as the host of WrestleMania XXVII on April 3, 2011, appearing live on Raw.
 During a lengthy promo, he addressed the fans and started a feud with John Cena.
 After numerous appearances via satellite, the Rock appeared live on the Raw before WrestleMania XXVII to confront Cena.
 After he and Cena exchanged insults, The Miz and Alex Riley appeared and attacked the Rock; he fended off Miz and Riley, only for Cena to blindside him with an Attitude Adjustment.

 On April 3, at WrestleMania XXVII, the Rock opened the show by cutting a promo.
-After appearing in numerous backstage segments, the Rock came to ringside to restart the main event between Cena and The Miz as a No Disqualification match, after it had ended in a draw.
-As revenge for the Attitude Adjustment Cena had given him on Raw, Rock hit Cena with the Rock Bottom, allowing The Miz to pin him and retain the WWE Championship.
-After the match, Rock attacked Miz and hit him with the People's Elbow.
-The following night on Raw, the Rock and Cena agreed to a match at WrestleMania XXVIII the next year.
+After appearing in numerous backstage segments, the Rock came to ringside to restart the main event between Cena and the Miz as a No Disqualification match, after it had ended in a double countout.
+As revenge for the Attitude Adjustment Cena had given him on Raw, the Rock hit Cena with the Rock Bottom, allowing the Miz to pin him and retain the WWE Championship.
+After the match, the Rock attacked the Miz and hit him with the People's Elbow.
+The next night on Raw, the Rock and Cena agreed to a match at WrestleMania XXVIII the next year.
 They then worked together to fend off an attack by The Corre, which at the time consisted of Wade Barrett, Heath Slater, Justin Gabriel, and Ezekiel Jackson.

 The Rock appeared live on Raw in his hometown of Miami to celebrate his 39th birthday.
 On September 16, WWE announced the Rock would wrestle in a traditional 5-on-5 Survivor Series tag team match, teaming with Cena at Survivor Series in November.
-However, on the October 24 episode of Raw, Cena instead suggested the Rock be his partner in a standard tag team match against The Miz and R-Truth, a team called Awesome Truth, which Rock agreed to the following week.
+But on the October 24 episode of Raw SuperShow, Cena instead suggested the Rock be his partner in a standard tag team match against The Miz and R-Truth, a team called Awesome Truth, which Rock agreed to the next week.
 On November 14, during the special Raw Gets Rocked, the Rock appeared live, delivering Rock Bottoms to Mick Foley, who had been hosting a "This Is Your Life"-style segment for Cena, and later both members of Awesome Truth.
 The Rock and Cena defeated Awesome Truth on November 20 at Survivor Series, when the Rock pinned The Miz.
 After the match, the Rock gave Cena a Rock Bottom.

-Leading up to WrestleMania, the Rock and Cena had several verbal confrontations on Raw.
-On the March 12, 2012, episode of Raw, the Rock hosted his first "Rock Concert" segment since 2004, mocking Cena in his songs.
-On April 1, at WrestleMania XXVIII, the Rock beat Cena in the main event after countering Cena's attempt at a People's Elbow into a Rock Bottom.
+Leading up to WrestleMania, the Rock and Cena had several verbal confrontations on Raw SuperShow.
+On the March 12, 2012, episode of Raw SuperShow, the Rock hosted his first "Rock Concert" segment since 2004, mocking Cena in his songs.
+On April 1, at WrestleMania XXVIII, the Rock defeated Cena in the main event after countering Cena's attempt at a People's Elbow into a Rock Bottom and pinning Cena.
 This event broke the record for biggest professional wrestling pay-per-view buyrate.
-The following night on Raw, the Rock praised Cena, calling their match "an honor".
+The following night on Raw SuperShow, the Rock praised Cena, calling their match "an honor".
 He then vowed to once again become WWE Champion.